kayala/kayala.GitHub.io/index.md

 ### GPU parallel computation

+CUDA is a parallel computing platform and programming model developed by NVIDIA for general computing on graphical processing units (GPUs).
 PyCUDA is a wrapper let people access Nvidia's CUDA parallel computation API from Python.

+I have written radar acceleration algorithm with PyCUDA.